-Most Michiganders have acclimated to the occasionally extreme weather of our Awesome Mitten.
+Most Michiganders have acclimated to the occasionally extreme weather of Michigan’s winters.
 We’ve evolved into a resilient, adaptive species with an ever-growing taste for experimental outdoor recreation.
-Many of my Marquette-area friends enjoy winter camping, and I’ve compiled a list of the best spots to appreciate the UP’s pristine winter beauty.
+Winter camping has become a growing so we’ve compiled a list of the best spots to camp and appreciate the UP’s pristine winter beauty.

 2. Porcupine Mountains, Ontonagon